microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 ### Input.Format

 Configures the input format for when a string is passed in as a target object.
+This option determines if the target object is deserialized into an alternative form.

 Use this option with `Assert-PSRule`, `Invoke-PSRule` or `Test-PSRuleTarget`.
+Set this option to either `Yaml`, `Json`, `Markdown`, `PowerShellData` to deserialize as a specific format.
+The `-Format` parameter will override any value set in configuration.

 When the `-InputObject` parameter or pipeline input is used, strings are treated as plain text by default.
-Set this option to either `Yaml`, `Json`, `Markdown`, `PowerShellData` to have PSRule deserialize the object.

-The `-Format` parameter will override any value set in configuration.
+`FileInfo` objects for supported file formats will be deserialized based on file extension.

+When the `-InputPath` parameter is used, supported file formats will be deserialized based on file extension.
+The `-InputPath` parameter can be used with a file path or URL.

 The following formats are available:

-- None - Treat strings as plain text.
+- None - Treat strings as plain text and do not deserialize files.
-- Yaml - Treat strings as one or more YAML objects.
+- Yaml - Deserialize as one or more YAML objects.
-- Json - Treat strings as one or more JSON objects.
+- Json - Deserialize as one or more JSON objects.
-- Markdown - Treat strings as a markdown object.
+- Markdown - Deserialize as a markdown object.
-- PowerShellData - Treat strings as a PowerShell data object.
+- PowerShellData - Deserialize as a PowerShell data object.
+- File - Files are not deserialized.
 - Detect - Detect format based on file extension.
 This is the default.

-When the `-InputPath` parameter is used with a file path or URL.
 If the `Detect` format is used, the file extension will be used to automatically detect the format.
-When `-InputPath` is not used, `Detect` is the same as `None`.
+When the file extension can not be determined `Detect` is the same as `None`.

+The `Markdown` format does not parse the whole markdown document.
+Specifically this format deserializes YAML front matter from the top of the document if any exists.

+The `File` format does not deserialize file contents.
+Files within `.git` sub-directories are ignored.
+Path specs specified in `.gitignore` directly in the current working path are ignored.
+A `RepositoryInfo` object is generated if the current working path if a `.git` sub-directory is present.

 Detect uses matches the following file extensions: